MicrosoftDocs/data-api-builder-docs/data-api-builder/overview.md

 Here's a list of features that Data API builder supports for your workloads.

-- Allow collections, tables, views, and stored procedures to be accessed via REST and GraphQL
+- Support for collections, tables, views, and stored procedures to be accessed via REST and GraphQL
-- Support authentication via OAuth2/JWT
+- Support for authentication via OAuth2/JWT
 - Support for EasyAuth when running in Azure
 - Role-based authorization using received claims
 - Item-level security via policy expressions
 - REST
   - CRUD operations via POST, GET, PUT, PATCH, DELETE
-  - filtering, sorting and pagination
+  - Filtering, sorting, and pagination
+  - Support for OpenAPI
 - GraphQL
-  - queries and mutations
+  - Queries and mutations
-  - filtering, sorting and pagination
+  - Filtering, sorting and pagination
-  - relationship navigation
+  - Relationship navigation
-- Straightforward development using a dedicated command-line interface (CLI)
+- Easy development via dedicated CLI
-- Full integration with Static Web Apps via the **database connection** feature when running in Azure
+- Integration for Static Web Apps via Database Connection feature when running in Azure
 - Open Source

 ## Open source